-With the April 2015 Google algorithm update now including a site’s mobile responsiveness in the factors determining search engine ranking position (SERP), the SEO playing field has once again shifted into new territory.
-While this recent Google update only affects mobile search results and in effect, rewards sites for large text not requiring tapping/zooming and other user interface (UI) elements, all sites will benefit from testing their mobile responsiveness and relaunching with mobile CSS (style sheets) given that mobile visits have finally overtaken desktop and sites continue to see strong growth in site traffic from mobile (smartphone and tablet) devices and browsers.
+Since 2015, Google algorithm updates have factored a site’s mobile responsiveness into the elements determining search engine ranking position (SERP).
+While this only affects mobile search results and in effect, rewards sites for large text not requiring tapping/zooming and other user interface (UI) elements, all sites will benefit from testing their mobile responsiveness and relaunching with mobile CSS (style sheets) given that mobile visits have finally overtaken desktop and sites continue to see strong growth in site traffic from mobile (smartphone and tablet) devices and browsers.

 - Understand How Mobile Visitors Differ From Desktop Visitors